OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 A Deployment resource provides a declarative interface for a [Pod resource](http://g.octopushq.com/KubernetesPodResource) and a [ReplicaSet resource](http://g.octopushq.com/KubernetesReplicaSetResource).

 A Pod resource in turn configures one or more [Containers resources](http://g.octopushq.com/KubernetesContainer).
-Container resources reference a Docker container image, and provide all the additional configuration required for Kubernetes to deploy, run, expose, monitor and secure the Docker container.
+Container resources reference a Docker container image and provide all the additional configuration required for Kubernetes to deploy, run, expose, monitor, and secure the Docker container.

 A ReplicaSet resource monitors the Pod resources to ensure that the required number of instances are running.

-### Deployment name
+### Deployment Name

 Each Deployment resource requires a unique `Deployment Name`.
 Kubernetes resources are identified by their names, so the name must be unique in the target [namespace](http://g.octopushq.com/KubernetesNamespace).